RISD MUSEUM FELLOWS PROGRAM

 Applicants are required to provide a copy of their most recent curriculum vitae (CV, Resumé).
 Your curriculum vitae should not exceed 3 pages and 1 MB in size.

 A Writing Sample

 You may choose a paper you have written for a THAD course or any other writing sample to upload with your application.
 Your writing sample must not exceed 12 pages.
-It must be in letter size (8.5" x 11"), double-spaced, with a minimum of 1" margin from each side, typed in 12pt Times New Roman or any equivalent Serif font, less than or equal to 5 MB in size, and uploaded to the application site as a PDF file.
+It must be in letter size (8.5 × 11 in.), double-spaced, with a minimum of 1-inch margin from each side, typed in 12pt Times New Roman or any equivalent Serif font, less than or equal to 5 MB in size, and uploaded to the application site as a PDF file.

 In order to apply to the RISD Museum Fellows Program, applicants who are current THAD concentrators in good academic standing (definition below) must submit an online request in order to receive an application form.